United States: Free shipping on orders over $49

 Overview

 In the world of mechanical keyboard switches, two standout options to consider are the TTC Gold Red Pro and the KTT Laurel, both linear switches with their own unique characteristics.
-The Gold Red Pro excels in its versatility, offering a smooth typing experience with a neutral sound signature that is suitable for any setting, whether it be for gaming, work, or leisure.
+The Gold Red Pro excels in its versatility, offering a smooth typing experience with a neutral sound signature that is suitable for any setting, whether for gaming, work, or leisure.
 On the other hand, the Laurel boasts a medium-light feel with a full POM housing and short travel, providing a balance of responsiveness and comfort.
-While the Gold Red Pro is labeled as ['Polished', 'Thocky', 'Low-pitched', 'Silky', 'Mild', 'Neutral', 'Subtle'], the Laurel is categorized as ['Low-pitched', 'Snappy'].
+While the Gold Red Pro is known for its polished, thocky, low-pitched, silky, mild, neutral, and subtle qualities, the Laurel is recognized for its low-pitched and snappy feel.
 Both switches have their own strengths and advantages, but ultimately, the choice between the two comes down to personal preference.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's dive a bit deeper beyond generalities so you can best decide on the ideal switch for you.

 By the numbers